 - 2017 – Sequoyah, inventor of the Cherokee Syllabary

 - 2018 – Sports legend Jim Thorpe, a member of the Sac and Fox tribe

 - 2019 – Mary Golda Ross, the first known Native American female engineer, and a space-walking astronaut symbolic of Native American astronauts

 - 2020 – Elizabeth Peratrovich and Alaska’s 1945 Anti-Discrimination Law

-Since 2012, dollar coins have not been produced for circulation but only for sale in numismatic products such as these rolls, bags and boxes.
-As such, their mintages saw a drastic decline that year as shown in the table below:
+Initially, this series was produced for general circulation, However, since 2012, dollar coins have only been struck for sale in numismatic products such as these rolls, bags and boxes.
+This significant reduction in mintage can be seen in the table below: